danwalterlink/vault/dnd.brew.planecrash.md

 casting a fireball cools your surroundings very slightly or connects to the elemental plane of fire, for example.

 ### typecasting
-when you could take a class passive (2nd, 6th, 10th, 12th, 14th, 18th level) and any level you could take a feat, you may typecast.
+whenever you gain a character feature, you may typecast.
-typecast: change the associated ability score modifier on a feat, talent or passive.
-The associated checks and calculations change accordingly. the typecast property is transitive.
+typecast: change the associated ability score modifier on a character feature.

-typecasting artifacts:
+All derived checks and calculations change accordingly.

+### trait tinkering
+whenever you gain a character feature, you may tinker with traits.
+Trait doctoring: select a feature gained on a class level up to your cumulative class type level of its class.

 ### infusions
-if you aren't at least a master artificer, infused items have a chance to lose their infusions add your artificer proficiency to checks
+items have a chance to lose their infusions and magical traits. add your artificer proficiency to checks

 ### magic and items